seed-run/homepage/index.md

         <i class="fa fa-code-fork" aria-hidden="true"></i>
       </div>
       <h2>Continuous Integration</h2>
       <p>Seed is a fully-configured code pipeline for Serverless Framework projects on AWS.
-Here are a few ways Seed can help you with deployments.</p>
+Here are a few ways Seed can help you with continuous integration.</p>
     </div>
     <div class="ci-graphic">
       <div class="stage">